crisslokman/arch/Memo.md

 > > and Xmonad . written in haskel .
 > > > some say that the best are : awesome , qtile , xmonad.

+1. i think i found a program to acces the desktop environment wirelessly AUR "nomachine"
+	- ill try it.

 # Progress

 ### 2023-10-25